Luc641/Airline-Information-System/analysis/Data Dictionary/Data Dictionary.md

 the moment at which a public conveyance is scheduled to get to a given destination.

 ## Booking:
 A reservation of a flight.
 A booking is made for one or more people for a specific flight and can include options.
+The flight is from Begin point to End point with all the stops inbetween

 ## Class:
 A travel class is a quality of accommodation on public transport.